- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 - Low levels of vitamin D; this vitamin impacts an enzyme created by the kidney that affects blood pressure, thus having decreased levels of vitamin D can be harmful.

-Stress releases the powerful stimulant hormones cortisol and adrenalin, which increase heart rate and blood pressure, furthermore, when these hormones are allowed to linger and persist in the system, they cause increased injury to various body systems.
+Stress causes the release of the powerful stimulant hormones cortisol and adrenaline, which increase heart rate and blood pressure.
+Furthermore, when these hormones are allowed to linger and persist in the system, as a result of chronic stress, they cause increased injury to various body systems.
 In addition, to alleviate the preponderance of stress, many people resort to alcohol, smoking or over-eating, all of which are harmful.

 Helena’s story of heart failure